 Areas of Patronage

-One of these important differences is what each god officially patronizes.
+Although Neptune is in many ways similar to Poseidon, there are some differences.
+One of these differences is what each god officially patronizes.
 Whilst Poseidon is the Greek god of the sea, granted that domain by his brother Zeus after the defeat of their father (along with Hades who acquires the underworld), Neptune was primarily the God of fresh water – so he was accordingly seen as an essential provider of sustenance.

 Furthermore, fresh water was a very important concern for the early settlers of Latium, the area from which Rome was built and established.
 Neptune therefore played a more geographically specific role in the formation of the Roman pantheon and its accompanying myths.
 Poseidon on the other hand, whilst having specific cult centers, was seen as a god without such geographical specificity.